iks1/Attack.Capital/README.md

 - I went with `postgres + prisma` because I don't have to code sql and I worked with it before so I know what errors I might encounter.

-- I did not use any UI library and went with `styled components` for UI components so UI might be ugly and I did not have much time to fix this.
+- I did not use any UI library and went with `styled components` for UI components so UI might be ugly but I tried to do it `responsive`.
+Since I did not have `figma design`, I tried doing UI by myself